ChristianHallerX/ChristianHallerX.github.io/about.md

 ## Bio

+Christian holds a Ph.D. in `Marine Science`, an M.Sc. in `Geoscience`, and has a strong computer programming background.
-Christian is a rising `Geoscientist` with a strong research background and knows how to talk to computers.
-He has a proficiency in one of the hottest subjects of our time: `Data Science`, and `Machine Learning` models.
+He has a proficiency in one of the hottest subjects of our time: `Data Science`, and developing `Machine Learning` models.
-These models are used to analyze wireline logs and seismic data to simplify facies recognition, interpretation, and well-log correlation.
+These models are useful to analyze data to simplify class recognition, automate interpretation, and discern cause-and-effect correlation.
-As digital scientist and geologist, he soaked up Dr. Andrew Ng's (Standord University) lectures and papers like a sponge, and is now specializing in creating models that predict our subsurface more and more precisely.
+Furthermore, Christian creates, runs, and improves complex prediction systems in order to support organizations whose research and success metrics depend on accurate prediction.
-During his time in academia, Christian has sailed on geological offshore expeditions (scientific drilling) and published various technical papers.
+During his time in academia, Christian has sailed on offshore expeditions (scientific drilling) and published various technical papers.

-Outside his technical roles, Christian is a keen computer science nerd, photographer and mountain biker - with a broad interest in emerging tech, economics, and management.
-While working in the laboratory and computer he already listened to "The Martian" over a hundred times and regularly tunes into technology podcasts.
+Outside his technical roles, Christian is a keen photographer and mountain biker - with a broad interest in emerging tech, economics, and management.
+His favorite book is "The Martian", which he read over a dozen times.
 In his downtime he and his partner pursue their passion for backpacking such as camping in the Australian Outback, the Black Forest, or the Northeast Kingdom.

 ## Education